-The Deep Adaptation Forum is an an international space to connect and collaborate with other professionals who are exploring implications of a near-term societal collapse due to climate change.
+The Deep Adaptation Forum is an international space to connect and collaborate with other professionals who are exploring implications of a near-term societal collapse due to climate change.
 Through this free forum you can join regular webinars, seek advice and co-create shared resources for your field of expertise.

 We concentrate mainly on: